NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

   |"norm_type"          | norm to use in establishing Krylov loop residual.
 Valid values are provided in src/pdeint.in_solver_base.hpp: "GCG_NORM_INF", "GCG_NORM_EUC", "GCG_NORM_L2", "GCG_NORM_L1".
 Used if doing terrain.|

-  For the GeoFLOW Spectrarl Element-like discretizations, there is one "grid-like" quantity that is important for the user to be able set.
+  For the GeoFLOW Spectral Element-like discretizations, there is one "grid-like" quantity that is important for the user to be able to vary.
 This is the polynomial expansion order within each direction within each element.
 This is currently specified outside of the "grid_type" config block.
 It is set in the config file example with the JSON parameters: